deb-pradhan/scrimba-css-challenges/README.md

 A repo to learn and experiment CSS

-trying to learn usding git right now,
+trying to learn using git right now,